Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Dynamo-driven fluctuating disk model and governing equations

 \subsection{Description of turbulent viscosity}

-We consider a Shakura-Sunyaev type viscosity that is scaled by the local sound speed $\cs(r)$ and disk scale height $H(r)$, and the dimensionless viscosity parameter $\alpha$ has both spatial and temporal variations, so that \beq \nu(t,r)=\alpha(t,r)\cs(r) H(r). \eeq For thin disks, force balance in the vertical direction gives $\cs=\Omega H$.
-Additionally, with Kramers' law for opacity, the dimensionless disk scale height is $\epsilon=H/r\propto r^{1/8}$ \citep{Frank+2002}.
-Hence \beq \nu(t,r)=\alpha(t,r)\cso H_0\left(\frac{r}{r_0}\right)^{3/4}, \eeq where the subscript $0$ indicates quantities evaluated at the disk inner boundary $r=r_0$.
-In the derivation above, we have assumed that the variabilities in $\cs$ and $H$ are small compared to that of $\alpha$ in Eq.~(\ref{eqn:nu0}), justified by the relation $\cs^2\propto T\propto \nu^{1/4}\propto \alpha^{1/4}\cs^{1/2}$, and hence the weak dependence $\cs\propto \alpha^{1/6}$.
+We consider a Shakura-Sunyaev type viscosity that is scaled by the local sound speed $\cs(r)$ and disk scale height $H(r)$, both of which vary smoothly over the disk according to a steady-state solution.
+However, the proportional dimensionless parameter $\alpha$ is assumed to have both spatial and temporal variabilities due to a disk dynamo, so that \beq \nu(t,r)=\alpha(t,r)\cs(r) H(r). \eeq The vertical force-balance condition $\cs=\Omega H$ together with a dimensionless scale height $\epsilon=H/r\propto r^{1/8}$ due to Kramers' law for opacity \citep{Frank+2002} gives \beq \nu(t,r)=\alpha(t,r)\cso H_0\tilde r^{3/4}, \eeq where the subscript $0$ indicates quantities evaluated at the disk inner boundary $r=r_0$, and $\tilde r=r/r_0$.
+The relation $\cs^2\propto T\propto \nu^{1/4}\propto \alpha^{1/4}\cs^{1/2}$ yields the weak dependence $\cs,H\propto \alpha^{1/6}$, which ensures that $\cs$ and $H$ vary much weaker than $\alpha$ and can be approximated by steady-state solutions.